FrostyX/frostyx.github.io/_drafts/dockerized-copr.md

 categories: dev copr fedora howto
 ---

-Lately I decided to dockerize the whole Copr stack and utilize it for development.
+Lately, I decided to dockerize the whole Copr stack and utilize it for development.
 It is quite nifty and just ridiculously easy to use.
-In this article I want to show you how to run it, describe what is inside the containers and explain my personal workflow.
+In this article, I want to show you how to run it, describe what is inside the containers and explain my personal workflow.

 There are no prerequisites required, you only need to have [properly configured](https://developer.fedoraproject.org/tools/docker/about.html) docker and `docker-compose` command installed.